Define voting roles

 Who sets up voting

 Someone must sit down and write the voting charter!
-And when voting charters are set up, there might be very few people working on the project.
+And when voting charters are set up, there might be fewer people working on the project.
 So how do you ensure inclusion before teams are in place?
-For now, we follow the responsibility framework, depending on the studio.
+For now, we recommend assigning the voting charter according to studio roles.
+The charter should be revisited when team members change.

 System studio

-• At minimum, architects, developers, and collaborators must unanimously agree to the voting charter.
-Agreement from collaborators is preferred.
-Members can explicitly abstain from voting.
+Projects don’t move forward without approval from architects, developers, and advisors.
+Agreement from contributors is preferred.
+Any member can explicitly abstain from voting.

 Venture Studio

-• Creators + architects must unanimously agree to the voting charter.
-All other roles must at minimum influence this strategic decision if they’re in place at project start.
+Creators + architects must unanimously agree to the voting charter.
+All other roles must at minimum provide input if they’re in place at project start.

 Assign voting roles

-Voting roles are intended to surface all the power structures a project may have — not necessarily all the roles it needs.
-Decision makers are guided by these goals:
+These voting roles surface all the power structures a project may have — not necessarily all the roles it needs.

 Set targets & sparks